 Who should apply for financial aid?

 If the cost of a Hill Top Preparatory School education is beyond a family’s means financially, a parent should apply for financial aid.
 Income may not preclude the possibility of aid since other dependents, other tuition costs, considerable debt (excluding consumer debt), unusual medical expenses, or other extraordinary financial burdens are considerations.
 Within the limits of available funds, Hill Top seeks to provide financial aid to all qualified families.
-Financial aid is not awarded to families who are receiving funding from their school districts.

 How much financial aid may I expect to receive?